bradford-hamilton/Ruby-On-Quails/guides/source/active_model_basics.md

 This guide should provide you with all you need to get started using model classes.
 Active Model allows for Action Pack helpers to interact with plain Ruby objects.
-Active Model also helps build custom ORMs for use outside of the Rails framework.
+Active Model also helps build custom ORMs for use outside of the Quails framework.

 After reading this guide, you will know:

 * How an Active Record model behaves.
 * How Callbacks and validations work.
 * How serializers work.
-* How Active Model integrates with the Rails internationalization (i18n) framework.
+* How Active Model integrates with the Quails internationalization (i18n) framework.

 --------------------------------------------------------------------------------